 4. Prohibition of card surcharges: today’s bank practices are very different in surcharging card payment.
 A few countries ban it, others don’t.
 PSD2 wants to standardize this practice.

 5. Security of online payments and account access: PSD2 enforces new security requirements for electronic payments and account access.
-This requires both strong customer authentication and secure an open access to customer accounts (XSA2).
+This requires both strong customer authentication and secure open access to customer accounts (XSA2).

 Source: Axway Digital Banking Checklist for PSD2